Take Profit / Stop Loss (Strategy Script)

 Study Script and Alerts

-First of all, you need to replace the way how you store the entry price of your position.
-In the study script, you will have to use the 'valuewhen' function.
-It should be inserted after your entry condition for the position.
+First, replace how you store the entry price of your position.
+In the study script, use the 'valuewhen' function.
+This should be inserted after your entry condition for the position.

 long_tp_inp = input(10, title='Long Take Profit %', step=0.1)/100